 The Status Register provides information on the current or previous Program or Erase operations.
 Issue a Read Status Register command to read the contents of the Status Register, refer to Read Status Register Command section for more details.
 To output the contents, the Status Register is latched and updated on the falling edge of the Chip Enable or Output Enable signals and can be read until Chip Enable or Output Enable returns to V{IH} .
 The Status Register can only be read using single asynchronous or single synchronous reads.
-Bus Read operations from any address within the bank, always read the Status Register during Program and Erase operations.
+Bus Read operations from any address within the bank, always read the Status Register during Program and Erase operations, if no Read Array command has been issued.